-We can look to 2023 with a sense of cautious optimism, following the market-related consolidation of 2022.
-Our intention is to make use of the opportunities on offer to expand our market share in our various business areas and regions, with Germany, the UK, continental Europe and the US remaining our core markets.
-We want to continue serving as the preferred partner for our existing clients and providing them with long-term support, while our expertise and uniquely high-quality services attract new clients, too.
+Our goal of acquiring further market share in all relevant fields of business remains in sight: we believe that we stand a good chance in this respect, as we will benefit from the fact that our competitors are also suffering from the unfavourable market climate.
+We will use the accelerating consolidation to obtain further market share.
+We consider our Bank's development using a long-term perspective, which stands us in good stead and enables us to endure isolated periods of market-related slowdown.
+Our core markets remain Germany, the UK, Continental Europe and the US.
+We want to be the preferred partner for our existing clients and assist them in the long run, while also using our expertise and unique service quality to attract new clients.
 We plan to retain our proven, diversified business model focused on the areas of Investment Bank, Wealth and Asset Management and Corporate Banking.
 We want to further increase our market share in the area of securities trading.
-We already hold a leading position in our domestic capital markets; our aim is to replicate this in other markets.
+We have already held a leading position in our domestic capital markets for a long time; our aim is to replicate this in other markets, too.
 In Wealth Management, we focus on providing services for sophisticated asset structures.
 This division dovetails closely with Asset Management, enabling us to provide our clients with an even broader range of excellent products.
-Over the past few years, we have continued to expand this product range and have built up a track record of strong performance, which comes courtesy of the outstanding equities expertise at the Bank, in particular.
+We will continue to expand our product portfolio as before, with a particular emphasis on sustainable investments.
+Our experts' renowned skills and various awards ensure a high level of market visibility.
 Within Corporate Banking, we intend to use innovative products to further consolidate and expand our sound market position.
-The debt funds launched and managed in Corporate Banking performed particularly well in 2022.
+The debt funds launched and managed in Corporate Banking perform particularly well.